abirnb01/birnbaum-etal_2024_HydroVariability/README.md

    *  hydrovar_environment.yml: yml file that contains all the packages/appropriate versions for Python needed to run main_figures.ipynb and supplement_figures.ipynb
    *  HydroVar_functions.py: Python script with functions used in main_figurs.ipynb and supplement_figures.ipynb, including calculating NSE and spatial correlation matrix
    *  main_figures.ipynb: Jupyter Notebook with Python code used to produce figures in main text of manuscript
+   *  pick_scenarios.ipynb: Jupyter Notebook with Python code used to pick 100 scenarios out of 10,000 ensemble members to run through GCAM
    *  stochastic_error_model.py: Python script used to run stochastic watershed model for user-specified number of realizations.
 Used in main_figures.ipynb and supplement_figures.ipynb
    *  supplement_figures.ipynb: Jupyter Notebook with Python code used to produce supplemental figures in manuscript
+   *  update_colorado_iceland_basins.ipynb: Jupyter Notebook with Python code used to update historical deterministic model for Upper Colorado and Iceland basins
    *  processing_queries: folder containing code/scripts relavent to processing GCAM queries
      - cleanup_queries.py: Python script containing code that was used to pickle queries or "clean up" results into readable format
      - landalloc_allbasin_script.py: Python script used to combine CSVs/process land allocation query for all scenarios